 Wyoming | $1,880 | $3,481 | $1,601 | 85% |

-Methodology: Insurance.com commissioned Quadrant Information Services in 2022 to field quotes in each state for a 2021 Honda Accord operated by male, age 40 and with 100/300/100 in liability coverage and $500 deductibles.
+Methodology: Insurance.com commissioned Quadrant Information Services in 2022 to field quotes in each state for a 2021 Honda Accord operated by a male, age 40 with 100/300/100 in liability coverage and $500 deductibles.

 How to get cheap auto insurance after a DUI

-High-risk drivers often find themselves paying higher prices for car insurance.
+High-risk drivers pay more for car insurance.
 You can look for cheaper DUI insurance rates with these tips:

 - Compare car insurance rates from multiple carriers.

-- Increase your deductibles to lower your premiums.
+- Increase your deductible to lower your premiums.

 - Ask about discounts you can still qualify for with a DUI, like bundling your home and auto policy.